Improving Neutrino Oscillation Measurements through Event Classification: Neutrino-nucleus interactions and their interplay with neutrino energy measurement

 Additional neutral particles like photons and $\pi^0$ can also be produced.
 Unlike neutrons, these are readily detectable as they produce electromagnetic showers that can be reconstructed with high precision.
 Charged hadrons have the poorest energy resolution among detectable particles.
 This is primarily because they undergo reinteractions in the detector medium, producing further hadrons---including neutrons---and additional sub-threshold particles.
 We therefore assume a 30\% energy resolution and a detection threshold of 100~MeV for protons and charged pions~\cite{DUNE:2015lol,Friedland:2020cdp,MicroBooNE:2020akw}.

 These considerations imply that the accuracy of the reconstructed energy will vary substantially across interaction types.
-Figure~\ref{fig:Emiss} shows the fraction of missing energy, defined as $1-E_{\rm cal}/E_\nu$, as a function of neutrino energy $E_\nu$.
+Figure~\ref{fig:Emiss} shows the fraction of missing energy, defined as $1-E_{\rm cal}/E_\nu$, as a function of neutrino energy $E_\nu$\footnote{The neutrino energy spectra in Figures~\ref{fig:spectrum} and \ref{fig:Emiss} are shown up to 6 GeV, as the DUNE flux is negligibly small beyond this energy.
+The oscillation analysis nonetheless extends to 10 GeV in calorimetric energy to ensure completeness.}.
 The calorimetric energy is defined as

 where the first three terms is the total energy of charged leptons, detector-stable mesons, and photons, while the last term is the kinetic energy of protons.
 The four dominant interaction types are shown separately, for both generators we study. \GENIE typically estimates a higher missing energy than \nuwro.
 However, both consistently predict a significant difference between the events with the most missing energy (DIS) and those with the least (QE).
 Note also the clear separation in missing energy between soft processes (QE and MEC) and hard processes (RES and DIS).